Ludoviccccc/BatchQlearning/README.md

 The environement is a grid of size $(n_x,n_y)$.
 An agent has to reach a point called G.<br>
 There are 8 possible actions: up, right, left, down, up-right, up-left, down-right, down-left.
 Integers N and K are the number of iterations for the loop 2 of the collection of the datapoints from the buffer and for the loop 3 with the batch sampling and the update.
-The process is repeted $n_{epochs}$ times.<br>
+The process is repeted $n_{iterations}$ times.<br>

 * The file env.py implements the environment which is the grid.